 Daphne was born in Lancashire in the spring of 1937, the daughter of an Army officer.
-Having a Scottish mother, she was brought up at Kitford on the Solway Firth in Kirkcurbrightshire so as to be near her grandparents during World War II.
-It was here that she developed a Lowland Scots accent, although this vanished when her parents moved south so that she could attend Bedford High School.
+Having a Scottish mother, she was brought up at Kitford on the Solway Firth in Kirkcurbrightshire near her grandparents.
+It was here that she developed a Lowland Scots accent, although this vanished when her parents moved south after WWII so that she could attend Bedford High School.

 Daphne was married in Bedford on her twenty-first birthday, taking her LRAM exams the same year.